jackychen651/Fast-Algotithms-HW2/README.md

 Currently there has been some untackled bugs in this code implementation.
 Bugs are mainly due to wrong implementation of M2M, L2L, M2L operators.
 The basic framework is correct.

 The main branch consists of code implementation before ddl.
 The debug branch consists of code implementation that is being debugged.

+News: Problem 1 has finished debugging.
+Results will be posted later.